fanderssondev/fanderssondev/README.md

-- 👋 Hi, I’m @nanobyter, or more commonly called Fredrik.
+- 👋 Hi, I’m @fanderssondev, or more commonly called Fredrik.
-- 👀 I’m interested in all stuff programming, although especially Java and other C-based languages.
+- 👀 I’m interested in all stuff programming, right now mostly web dev stuff.
-- 🌱 I’m currently learning Spring and Spring boot.
-Also poking around with some front end stuff.
+- 🌱 I’m currently learning vanilla js, but future plans is react.
 - 📫 How to reach me ...
 You can send me a message here on GitHub.

 <!---